kpostreich/WAS-Automation/docs/lab1-v1.6-was-automation-tgf-NOAPPENDIX-RESERVE ENV.md

 7. You update the WAS inventory (Spreadsheet) and provide up-to-date    reports to audit and compliance teams

-Now, your inventory is a spreadsheet, with all the information about your servers, which versions, which operational system, which iFixes were applied, etc.
+As is, your inventory is a spreadsheet, containing all information about your servers, such as the versions of the installed servers, which operating system they're installed on, and iFixes which have been applied, etc

 ![](./lab1-media/media/image2.png)

-This is a very manual process and you are trying to automate it.
+Currently, this is a very manual, time-consuming process, and you'd like to automate this process to direct valuable time and resource elsewhere.
 This is where **IBM WebSphere Automation** will help\!

 You would like to have: